Motor Launch ML-286: World War I service

-Dunkirk and post-war conversion to a house boat
+Dunkirk and post-war

 After the War ML286 was sold off by the Ministry and was given the name Cordon Rouge and then later, in 1930 she became Eothen which was her name at Dunkirk.
-She returned to Ramsgate and towed to Teddington.
-She was requisitioned for service as an auxiliary patrol vessel in the Thames but found to be unsuitable, and later was returned to her owners in August 1940.
+She returned to Ramsgate and was towed to Teddington.
+She was requisitioned for service as an auxiliary patrol vessel in the Thames but found to be unsuitable and later was returned to her owners in August 1940.

 Current condition

-Currently, Eothen (ML-286) lies in a very poor condition on the banks of the River Thames.
+Eothen (ML-286) lies in a very poor condition on the banks of the River Thames.
 It is being monitored and recorded by volunteer members of the Thames Discovery Programme (TDP) based at Museum of London Archaeology (MOLA).